Understanding the Importance of a Commercial Snow Removal Contract

 Liability and Insurance Considerations

 In snow removal, the right liability coverage is just as important as the service itself.
 A solid snow removal contract should protect both parties with clear liability clauses to cover accidents or unexpected events during commercial snow and ice management.
 For property managers, ensuring proper coverage is crucial not just for peace of mind but for the safety of your property and everyone on it.
+Here's a minimum of what you need to look for in your snow removal contract to keep everyone safe and secure:- General Liability Insurance: Covers any accidents or property damage caused during snow removal work.

 - Workers' Compensation: Protects workers and your business if someone gets injured while clearing snow.